nkpgardose/public-todo/README.md

 > **Prevent tech debt by always running the following**:
 > - check and update `.nvmrc` node version
 > - `npm update --save` to keep the project up to date.
-> - `npx storybook@latest upgrade` to keep the storybook up to date.

 ## Getting Started